0x5bfa/FluentHub/README.md

 FluentHub is a GitHub client app with a fluent and powerful design.

-Please contribute to make this project better.
+Please contribute to make this project better(please follow [this coding guidlines](docs/code-style.md)).

 > **Warning**</br> This project is in dev stage.
 Expect regular breaking changes.</br>
 > We don't have logos(stable/dev) [that can be used in the store version](https://github.com/logos).
 Logos/mockups are especially welcome😊